 Helping to improve coordination between the CoC and the member’s agency/sector.

 Attending at least 75% of Steering Committee meetings.
+A Steering Committee approved proxy can be sent in their stead.

 Avoiding Conflict of Interest

-In order to maintain high ethical standards, HUD requires Steering Committee members (Regional Leads/alternates and at-large members) to comply with Conflict of Interest requirements.
+In order to maintain high ethical standards, HUD requires Steering Committee members (Regional Leads/Alternates and at-large members) to comply with Conflict of Interest requirements.
 Steering Committee members may not participate in or influence any discussions or decision regarding an award of financial benefit to an organization that s/he represents.
 Steering Committee members complete and sign a Conflict of Interest Information Form (APPENDIX 2) each year with updated information about organizations that s/he represents as an employee, donor, volunteer, member, board member, trustee, or any other affiliation.

 Voting & Quorums

-Each Steering Committee member (Regional Leads/alternates and at-large members) gets one vote in voting matters.
+Each Steering Committee member (Regional Leads/Alternates and at-large members) gets one vote in voting matters.
 Regional Leads and at-large members can vote, make motions, and second motions on matters before the Steering Committee.
-Officially elected alternates can also vote, make or second motions for the Regional Committee if the Regional Lead is not present or recuses him/herself.
+Officially elected alternates can also vote, make or second motions for the Regional Committee, if the Regional Lead is not present or recuses themselves.
 In the case a Regional Lead is also the alternate for a second Regional Committee and needs to register a vote, this person will get a vote for each Regional Committee.
+At-large members can designate a proxy or alternate to be approved by the Steering Committee.
+At-large alternates can also vote, make or second motions for the Steering Committee, if the At-large members is not present or recuses themselves.

-Officially elected alternates count for Steering Committee attendance and towards reaching a quorum in the absence of the Regional Lead.
+Officially elected alternates count for Steering Committee attendance and towards reaching a quorum in the absence of the Regional Lead or at-large member.
 In the event that the Regional Lead or the alternate cannot represent their Regional Committee at a Steering Committee meeting, another person may attend as a stand-in and count for Steering Committee attendance but cannot make or second motions or vote for the Regional Committee if the Regional Lead or alternate is not present or recuses him/herself.
 Stand-ins do not count towards reaching a quorum.

 A quorum within the Steering Committee membership must be present to hold a vote at regular Steering Committee meetings.
 A quorum is the minimum number of eligible voting members (51%).
 According to Robert's Rules of Order Newly Revised, Tenth Edition, the "requirement for a quorum is protection against totally unrepresentative action in the name of the body by an unduly small number of persons.”
 If a quorum is not present, votes cannot be conducted.